SenalKaranda/TA-FreeWebHostingGuide/README.md

 ## Part III: Finishing Up

 ### Step 1: Verify Changes
-#### On the Cloudflare page you kept open, verify the changes.
+#### On the Cloudflare page you kept open, verify the changes

-###### When your domain is Active, you will: Receive an email from Cloudflare, your domain will have a status of Active on the Websites page of your account.
+##### When your domain is Active, you will: Receive an email from Cloudflare, your domain will have a status of Active on the Websites page of your account.

 ----